Jyothsnajo/Starbucks-Capstone-Project/README.md

 c) Transcript - Customer transaction data

 # Project Description
 In this project, I will look at all the data Starbucks has provided, and clean and process the data as necessary for analysis.
 I will define what a successful offer is, and then do an exploratory analysis.
-I will then use machine learning algorithms to come up with a best model to predict an offer's succes.
+I will then use machine learning algorithms to come up with a best model to predict an offer's success.

 # Results